Recoskie/AI-Matrix/README.md

   >
 ### gensp:
   >
-  > Same as gensp, but includes the double spiral roration on both halves of the matrix.
+  > Same as gen, but includes the double spiral roration on both halves of the matrix.
 Requires an additional 2 numbers in the set as the start and end values are aligned in the spiral.
   >
 ### Suffers from epsilon error.
   >